MEDICAID AND ELDER LAW ATTORNEY

-One of the primary goals of a person, particularly as that person reaches advanced age, is to maximize and protect their property that they have worked for for years.
-Similarly, the desire to pass their valuable property to loved ones is equally important.
-At the same time, an elder must accept the reality of the cost associated with medical care during an advanced age, and the potential for placement into a nursing home.
-The costs for nursing home care are naturally quite high.
-At the same time, through proper estate planning and preparation for elder care, an individual can ensure that the proper medical services will be provided while, at the same time, shelter their property to insure, upon the passing of that person that the majority of that person's property is preserved and transferred to that person's family or friends.
-A Medicaid Irrevocable Trust is one of the safest estate planning tools available to an elder to achieve these goals.
+One of the primary goals of a person, particularly as that person reaches advanced age, is to maximize and protect the property that he or she has accumulated over the years.
+Similarly, the desire to pass the accumulated valuable property to loved ones is equally important.
+At the same time, an elder must accept the reality of the costs associated with medical care during advanced age, and the potential for the placement of the elder into a nursing home.
+The cost of nursing home care is, obviously, quite high.
+At the same time, however, through proper estate planning and preparation for elder care, the elder can ensure that nursing home care and appropriate medical services will be provided through Medicare while, at the same time, preserving the elder’s property to ensure that, upon the death of the elder, the majority, if not all, of the elder’s property will be transferred to the elder’s family or other designated beneficiaries.
+An Irrevocable Trust for Medicaid eligibility is one of the most common estate planning tools available to an elder for achieving these goals.
 However, creating the Trust and transferring designated property into the Trust at the appropriate time are the most significant aspects of this form of estate planning.